-Complies \Box Complies Partially \Box Explanation \Box Not Applicable \boxtimes
+Complies \square Complies Partially \square Explanation \square Not Applicable \boxtimes

 20. That proprietary directors must resign from the Board if the shareholder they represent disposes of its entire equity interest.
-They should also resign, in a proportional manner, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors representing this shareholder.
+They should also resign, in a proportional manner, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors